The short version says we met and travelled, built a boat while having kids, and then travelled forevermore.

 Still hear the call of the wild

-There are many grandchildren now, and our physical forms have weakened a bit, our confidence tempered, but we still hear the call of the wild, and are ever so delighted to answer and be connected to earth, her winds and topsy-tury seas.
+There are many grandchildren now, and our physical forms have changed a bit and our confidence tempered, but we still hear the call of the wild, and are ever so delighted to answer and be connected to earth, her winds and topsy-tury seas.

 Through our lifetime we’ve witnessed man take what it wants from the wild kingdom, leaving less for every creature and have noted the balance of Nature being greatly upset.
 This reinforces our thought that there is a better path for Earth and her creatures.

-During this two year odyssey we wrote stories peppered with historical notes and regional details within the matrix of two grandparents piloting a powerful sailing craft through some of the world’s most dangerous waters.
+During that two year odyssey around Australia we wrote stories peppered with historical notes and regional details within the matrix of two grandparents piloting a powerful sailing craft through some of the world’s most dangerous waters.
 Adding maps and photographs this became our first book, “Two’s a Crew.”

 To help publicize “Two’s a Crew,” we fashioned a film from the 200 hours of video recorded during that voyage.
 This grew our skills just that little bit more, illuminating a new direction.
 Being so very grateful to the many who have helped us, and with Earth needing strong voices to inspire a new direction, we dedicated our energies to sharing our life afloat.